 With changes in legislation across the UK nations, designers will be more aware than ever that including renewable energy into their projects, will become even more necessary to support the UK's NetZero strategy.

-Combined Marley solar panel installations generate over 44,200,000 kW-hours of renewable energy, which is enough electricity to power 15,000 homes each year*.
+Combined Marley solar panel installations since launch, generate over 70,817,750 kW-hours of renewable energy, which is enough electricity to power 24,000 homes each year*.

 *Source: OFGEM average energy consumption data, based on 2020 Typical Domestic Consumption Values for medium electricity users.